Lost-Outpost/Telsera/GAMEPLAY.md

 Other changes to quests include;

-- [Save the Icerunner - Lights Out Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/34681) - Jaree-Ra in Solitude has a plan to set up a shipwreck.
-The ship is said to be full of weapons and riches, ripe for the taking.
-What will you do?

 - [Bring Meeko to Lod](https://www.nexusmods.com/skyrimspecialedition/mods/25246) - This mod allows you to bring Meeko to Lod in Falkreath.

 - [Thieves Guild Alternative Endings](https://www.nexusmods.com/skyrimspecialedition/mods/114558) - Defy Nocturnal and unlock yourself from eternal servitude.
 Adds 4 new voice-acted endings to the Thieves Guild questline, including new story, new rewards, new boss fights.